ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

    2. We provide a configuration for [VSCode](https://code.visualstudio.com/), and is recommended for development.
 2. Make sure you have [Git](https://git-scm.com/downloads) installed.
    1. We recommend using [GitHub Desktop (optional)](https://desktop.github.com/) or [GitHub CLI (optional)](https://cli.github.com/), if you are new to Git.
+   2. For Nix Users ONLY, you can also install [Nix](https://nixos.org/download.html) and [direnv](https://direnv.net/), which can be used to automatically install the correct version of Node.js and other tools, since there's a [flake.nix](./flake.nix) file in the repository.
 3. Clone the repository

    ```bash